stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 > memefactory has a built-in QA process - [2.15.57](https://youtu.be/wnaXlv9onAo?t=8157) -  Troy Egan

 > Useful community vetting process - avoids spam - promotes quality
+>
+> Challenges to proposed memes (NFTs) are costly in terms of token investment.